jndeng/DACSDC-DeepZ/README.md

 cd $TRAIN_ROOT/data/script
 python generate_dataset.py
 ```
 3. Randomly divide the entire dataset into two disjoint parts: training set and validation set according to 8:2 ratio.
-The result of division will be stored in `$TRAIN_ROOT/data/dataset` as the meta files.
+The result of division will be stored in `$TRAIN_ROOT/data/dataset` as the meta files. [here]() are meta files of the division used in our experiments.
 ```Shell
 cd $TRAIN_ROOT/data/script
 python divide_dataset.py